intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-*  The IETF LLC establishes a selection committee, which will consist of the IETF Executive Director and other members selected by the IETF LLC in consultation with the stream aproving bodies.
+*  The IETF LLC establishes a selection committee, which will consist of the IETF Executive Director and other members selected by the IETF LLC in consultation with the stream approving bodies.
 The committee shall select a chair from among its members.

 *  The selection committee selects the vendor, subject to the